lxc/incus/doc/database.md

 ## Cowsql

-In a Incus cluster, all members of the cluster must share the same database state.
+In an Incus cluster, all members of the cluster must share the same database state.
 Therefore, Incus uses [Cowsql](https://github.com/cowsql/cowsql), a distributed version of SQLite.
 Cowsql provides replication, fault-tolerance, and automatic failover without the need of external database processes.